yosssi/goc/README.md

-goc
-===
+# goc - Command to open Go package documentations in a web browser

-Command which opens Go package documentation in a web browser.
+goc is a command to open Go package documentations in a web browser.